AMUSED: An Annotation Framework of Multi-modal Social Media Data: Introduction

 \section{Introduction}

-With the growth of the number of users on different social media platforms, social media have become part of our lives.
+With the growth of users on different social media sites, social media have become part of our lives.
 They play an essential role in making communication easier and accessible.
-People and organisations use social media for sharing and browsing the information, especially during the time of the pandemic, social media platforms get massive attention from users \cite{talwar2019people}. \citeauthor{braun2011hosting} conducted a study to analyse the public discourse on social media platforms and news organisation.
-The design of social media platforms allows getting more attention from the users for sharing news or user-generated content.
+People and organisations use social media to share and browse information, especially during the current pandemic; social media sites get massive attention from users \cite{talwar2019people,mcgahan2021secondary}.
+Braun and Tarleton \cite{braun2011hosting} conducted a study to analyse the public discourse on social media sites and news organisation.
+Social media sites allow getting more attention from the users for sharing news or user-generated content.
 Several statistical or computational study has been conducted using social media data \cite{braun2011hosting}.
-But data gathering and its annotation are time-consuming and financially costly.
-In this study, we resolve the complications of data annotation from social media platforms for studying the problems of misinformation and hate speech.
+But data gathering and its annotation are challenging and financially costly \cite{haertel2013practical}.